lamini-ai/lamini-examples/rag.md

 Now consider `chunk_size = 20`, `step_size = 10`, meaning
 for each index in [0, 10, 20, 30, 40], extract a substring of length 20.
 Notice this will result in overlaps at the boundaries of adjacent chunks, as shown below.
 These overlaps will give each chunk some context from its neighbors and improve result quality during later steps.
+Though sometimes a larger `step_size` might lead to the response containing additional content that shouldn't be included.

 ```
 ["Our firm invested in",